Derivasians/Calculatte/README.md

   <img src="https://img.shields.io/github/license/derivasians/calculatte" alt="License | Apache-2.0">
 </div>

-A simple to use Java calculus library.
+A simple to use numerical Java calculus library.

 *Note that this project is still in pre-release and may be unstable.*